joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 * Teams are told they have no choice, they have to estimate all stories using points. *the erosion of the self managing team*
 * The backlog has some kind of "Point Lockdown", where nobody can add any more story points to the backlog as there is no more budget for them. *Back to big design up front*

 Hopefully you can see the problems with these scenarios above.
-Most of them come from a misuse of the estimations.
 Interestingly, many of the problems listed sound like a subtle return to the Waterfall ways, where project managers micro manage and scope is planned and set in stone up front!

 The simple story estimation can start with good intentions, but can be like a sneaky back door that allows the dirty old habits of Software Development in the 90's creep back in.